cloud-gov/cg-site/content/docs/getting-started/setup.md

   - If your organization restricts the use of the installer, you can [download the CLI binary and install it manually](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html#bin).
 1. Confirm the installation by running `cf -v` -- this should return a version number.

 1. Log in with a command as explained below.
-Select the East/West or GovCloud instructions based on where your spaces are located.
-If you're not sure which environment to select, GovCloud is the main environment for new sandbox accounts and new teams.
-You can also ask a teammate or [ask support]({{< relref "docs/help.md" >}}).
+Just like with the dashboard instructions, the **GovCloud environment** is the main environment for new accounts and teams.

 {{% govcloud %}}
 **For all accounts in the GovCloud environment:**